-(1) Are a citizen of Cameroon regardless of country of birth (or an individual having no nationality who last habitually resided in Cameroon);

-(2) Were lawfully present in the United States in F-1 nonimmigrant status, under section 101(a)(15)(F)(i) of the INA, 8 U.S.C.
-1101(a)(15)(F)(i) on the date of publication of this notice;

-- (3) Are enrolled in an academic institution that is SEVP-certified for enrollment of F-1 nonimmigrant students; - (4) Are maintaining F-1 nonimmigrant status; and - (5) Are experiencing severe economic hardship as a direct result of the crises in Cameroon.
+- (1) Are citizens of Afghanistan regardless of country of birth (or individuals having no nationality who last habitually resided in Afghanistan); - (2) Were lawfully present in the United States in F-1 nonimmigrant status, under section 101(a)(15)(F)(i) of the INA, 8 U.S.C.
+1101(a)(15)(F)(i), on the date of publication of this notice; - (3) Are enrolled in an academic institution that is SEVP-certified for enrollment of F-1 nonimmigrant students: - (4) Are maintaining F-1 nonimmigrant status; and - (5) Are experiencing severe economic hardship as a direct result of the current situation in Afghanistan.

-An F-1 nonimmigrant student who does not meet all these requirements is ineligible for the suspension of the applicability of the standard regulatory requirements (even if experiencing severe economic hardship as a direct result of the crises in Cameroon).
+An F-1 nonimmigrant student who does not meet all these requirements is ineligible for the suspension of the applicability of the standard regulatory requirements (even if experiencing severe economic hardship as a direct result of the current situation in Afghanistan).